Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Asymptotic limits II : General case

+Different from the small-amplitude case treated in \cite{GS94}, both of these conditions are on a restricted range depending on $\rho_0$, outside of which states are {\it disallowed}.
+Note, if $\rho_0$ and $\rho(0)$ are nearby and far from $\rho_*$, then $\rho(0)<\rho_*$ implies $\rho_0<\rho_*$, necessarily.
+Similarly, $\rho(0)$ subsonic implies $\rho_0>\rho_*$, hence $\rho_0^\dagger \leq \rho_*$ and so $\rho(0) \geq \rho_* \geq \rho_0^\dagger$ always.
+Thus, the restrictions in \eqref{superlBC}(ii) and \eqref{sublBC}(ii) are only for large-amplitude perturbations, so long as all states are bounded away from characteristic values.

-Meanwhile, for subsonic states $u(1) \leq \sqrt{p'(\rho(0))}$ (which serve only as repellors in backward $x$ flow, so admit only trivial, constant boundary-layer connections), the induced right inviscid boundary conditions are given by the single condition \be u(1)= u_1, \ee in agreement with the number of incoming (hyperbolic) characteristic modes to the domain.
-For supersonic states $u(1)\geq \sqrt{p'(\rho_1)}$, for which all characteristic modes leave the domain, the state $(\rho(1), u(1))$ is an attractor in backward $x$ for the boundary layer profile ODE with appropriate constant $b$, connecting to all states $\rho\leq \rho(1)^\dagger$, where $(\rho(1)^\dagger, u(1)^\dagger)$ denotes the conjugate point connected to $(\rho(1),u(1)$ by a standing viscous shock profile, satisfying $\rho(1)^\dagger>\rho(1)$, $u(1)^\dagger < u(1)$.
-Thus, there are {\it no imposed right boundary conditions}, in agreement with the number (zero) of incoming modes, other than the ``range'' condition \be \rho(1) u(1)= m_1:= \rho_1 u_1, \qquad u(1)^\dagger \leq u_1 \ee on the set of allowable $u(1)$.
-This is always satisfied for $u(1)\leq u_1$, but for $u(1)>u_1$ imposes a strictly stronger upper bound on $\rho(1)$ than subcharacteristicity.
+Meanwhile, for subsonic states $u(1) \leq \sqrt{p'(\rho(1))}$ (which serve only as repellors in backward $x$ flow, so admit only trivial, constant boundary-layer connections), the induced right inviscid boundary conditions are given, setting $m_0=\rho(1)u(1)$, by \be u(1)= u_1 \, (>0), \ee in agreement with the number of incoming (hyperbolic) characteristic modes to the domain.
+For supersonic states $u(1)\geq \sqrt{p'(\rho(1))}$, for which all characteristic modes leave the domain, the state $(\rho(1), u(1))$ is an attractor in backward $x$ for the boundary layer profile ODE with appropriate constant $b$, connecting to all states $\rho_1 \leq \rho(1)^\dagger$.
+Thus, there are {\it no imposed right boundary conditions}, in agreement with the number (zero) of incoming modes, other than the ``range'' condition \be \rho_1:=m_1/u_1 \leq \rho(1)^\dagger, \qquad m_1:=\rho(1)u(1) \ee on the set of allowable $u(1)$.
+This is always satisfied for $u(1)\leq u_1$, but for $u(1)>u_1$ imposes a strictly stronger upper bound on $\rho(1)$ than subsonicity.

+Here, we have considered in our discussion of right boundary conditions only states $u(1)>0$; the treatment of negative values would involve also ``$2$-family'' boundary layers with $m<0$, hence additional complexity.